discdiver/uv-demo/uv for Data Professionals.md

 ## Goal: faster package installs in Docker

-Faster package installs shorten feedback loops, increase developer productivity, and speed up CI/CD pipelines, saving time and money.
+Faster package installs shorten feedback loops, increase developer productivity, and speed up CI/CD pipelines, saving time, energy, and money.

 uv is written in the famously fast [Rust language](https://www.rust-lang.org/) and takes advantage of clever optimizations to reduce package install times.

-I saw over a 5x speedup by using uv vs. plain pip to install 17 Python packages in a Docker image build.
-7 seconds vs. 37 seconds. 🤯
+I saw over a 5x speedup when using uv as opposed to pip to install 17 Python packages in a Docker image build: 7 seconds vs. 37 seconds. 🤯

-Running in Docker takes a little change.
-How can we get the speed and simplicity of uv in a Docker image?
+Using uv to build a Docker image minor modifications.
 Just add:

 ```dockerfile
 COPY --from=ghcr .io/astral-sh/uv:latest /uv /uvx /bin/
 ```

-And change:
+and change:

 ```dockerfile
 RUN pip install my_package